The Hanged Man – Le Pendu Tarot – Tarot de Marseille

 - Figure 4: Buttons on his shirt may represent Sephirot in the Jewish tradition.

-III.
-Interpretation of the Hanged Man – Le Pendu Tarot
+2. Modern Interpretations of the Hanged Man – Le Pendu Tarot Card

 “I hang myself in that position because I want to.
 I was the one who cut the branches.
 I have freed my hands from the desire to catch, to possess, to hold.
 I did not leave the world, I just temporarily shunned it.
 Going with me, you will enter a state where willpower no longer exists, where words, emotions, relationships, longings, needs no longer bind you.
 To separate myself, I severed the whole connection between the person who joined me and the consciousness”.